 - glass plate negatives (94) + -

-- Bellingham's Station No. 2 was located in Fairhaven at 1110 donovan Street, about 1905.
+- Bellingham's Station No. 2 was located in Fairhaven at 1110 Donovan Street, about 1905.
 This photograph shows the only piece of equipment used by this station.
 Five of Bellingham's 11 firemen manned the southside station.
-In 1927, a new buildign was constructed at the southwest corner of 14th and Harris Avenue.
+In 1927, a new building was constructed at the southwest corner of 14th and Harris Ave.!

 - Caption: "Mr. Walter's famous cherry and apple orchard.
 This is a few feet above sea level."
 And: "House up here on the hill" with an arrow."
 The photograph is numbered "4."
 Typed on an envelope with photograph: "10 pictures pertaining to Jimmie Pickett."
 General George Pickett left his son James with Catherine and William Collins when he went to Virginia to fight in the Civil War.
 Jimmie's mother, Morning Mist, died shortly after his birth in December 1857.
 Catherine Collins later became Catherine Walters.
 The homesteads were in the Olympia, Washington area.
 Jimmie Pickett, an artist, died in August 1889.

 - This is a laminated newspaper clipping.
 Caption reads: "Runaway Logs Dance on Waves-Big peeler logs which broke away from storage during wild windstorm beat crazy rhythm in Pacific American Fisheries winter morrage near plywood plant in South Bellingham Friday noon.
 PAF power scows and fish boats are at left in picture taken from Pier B, looking easterly to-ward South Bellingham hill district.
 Runaway logs are common...(cuts off)" Included with the photo is a letter from D.L.
 Fickel of Pacific American Fisheries to a H.W.
 Cameron dated 3/23/64, explaining that Biery had taken the photo the previous weekend.